- Make sure that your iPhone, iPad or iPod touch is updated to the latest version of iOS.

 Listen to music and podcasts

-With Apple Music, Siri can play all of your favorite music and even help you discover something new.
+With Apple Music, Siri can play all of your favourite music and even help you discover something new.

 Control your home